algolia/scout-extended/README.md

 ## 💕 Community Plan

 Because everyone should be able to build great search, you can use Algolia's basic [Community Plan](https://www.algolia.com/users/sign_up/hacker).
-It's **free** up to a certain number of records and writing operations.
-Search operations are not part of any quota and will not be charged in any way.
+It's **free** up to a certain number of records and operations.

 ## 💡 Documentation